eZmaxinc/eZmax-SDK-kotlin/docs/ObjectEzsigndocumentApi.md

 # **ezsigndocumentApplyEzsigntemplateV2**
 > EzsigndocumentMinusApplyEzsigntemplateMinusV2MinusResponse ezsigndocumentApplyEzsigntemplateV2(pkiEzsigndocumentID, ezsigndocumentMinusApplyEzsigntemplateMinusV2MinusRequest)

-Apply an Ezsign Template to the Ezsigndocument.
+Apply an Ezsigntemplate to the Ezsigndocument.

 This endpoint applies a predefined template to the ezsign document.
 This allows to automatically apply all the form and signature fields on a document in a single step.
 The document must not already have fields otherwise an error will be returned.